The art of negotiation has always been one of my strengths, and so my husband was no match for me.

 After months in confinement, I was up for a road trip.

 To say he is a pathological anti-social hermit is no exaggeration.
-Believe me, lockdown is his usual lifestyle.
+Believe me, staying at homes and playing games at online casinos for US is his usual lifestyle.

 So getting him to budge, on the pretext that le déconfinement had been declared, was like getting a boulder to roll uphill.